josed1608/CrawlEncuentra24/README.md

   You must also [install Splash and start the docker image](https://splash.readthedocs.io/en/latest/install.html)

 ## How to run
-To tun the crawl for the Encuentra24 website, you can run  th following command:
+To run the crawl for the Encuentra24 website, use the following command:

 `scrapy crawl CrawlEncuentra24 -o info.csv`

-This will create a csv file called info with the result of the crawl.
+This will create a csv file called `info.csv` with the result of the crawl.
 You can change the format to JSON or XML by simply changing the extension of the filename (which is also customizable)